Herbs, Plants, and Healing Properties

 Galangal

 Garcinia Cambogia – Scientifically known as Garcinia Gummi-Gutta, this subtropical plant is native to Indonesia and is also called Gambooge, Brindall Berry, Malabar Tamarind, Garcinia, Citrin, Gardinia Kola, Mangosteen Oil Tree, and others.
 This flowering evergreen tree produces a yellow oval-shaped fruit that resembles small pumpkins, of which the rind has long been used in herbal medicines.
 Through the years, it has been used to treat swelling, delayed menstruationconstipationworms, rheumatism, bowel complaints, energyendurance, gastric ulcers, diarrheadysentery, and as an appetite suppressant.
-Not recommended for those with diabetes, people suffering any dementia syndrome or pregnant and lactating women.
+It is not recommended for those with diabetes, people suffering from dementia syndrome, or pregnant and lactating women.

-Gentiana – A genus of flowering plants belonging to the Gentianaceae family, which has more than 400 species.
+Gentiana – A genus of flowering plants belonging to the Gentianaceae family, with more than 400 species.
 Common names include Bitter Root, Bitter Wort, Gal Weed, Yellow Gentian, Sampsons Snakeroot, Longdan, and Qin Jiao.
-Growing in alpine habitats all over the world, most species have pretty, deep blue flowers.
-Though it has an extremely bitter taste, it was commonly used by Native Americans to treat digestive ailments and as an appetite stimulator.
+Most species have pretty, deep blue flowers growing in alpine habitats worldwide.
+Though it has an extremely bitter taste, Native Americans commonly use it to treat digestive ailments and as an appetite stimulator.
 Various species were also used to treat Malaria, stimulate menstruation, and rid the body of worms.
 It was also used topically to treat wounds and painful inflammation, one species of which, the Catawba Indians, used the roots in hot water on aching backs.
-Gentian consumption may cause irritation in persons who have ulcers and may also cause headaches, nausea, or vomiting.
+Gentian consumption may irritate persons who have ulcers and may also cause headaches, nausea, or vomiting.

-Geranium – Of the Pelargonium species, there are about 200 types of Geraniums found throughout the world.
+Geranium – Of the Pelargonium species, about 200 types of Geraniums are found worldwide.
 Other common names include Scented Geranium and Stork’s Bill.
-In traditional folk medicine, scented geranium leaves were used in teas to treat ulcers, headaches.
-In Native American medicine, the Cherokee were known to have boiled geranium root together with wild grape, which was used to rinse the mouths of children affected with thrush.
-The Chippewa and Ottawa tribes boiled the entire geranium plant and drank the tea for diarrhea.
+In traditional folk medicine, scented geranium leaves were used in teas to treat ulcers and headaches.
+In Native American medicine, the Cherokee were known to have boiled geranium root together with wild grape, which was used to rinse the mouths of children affected by thrush.
+The Chippewa and Ottawa tribes boiled the geranium plant and drank the tea for diarrhea.

-Ginger Root – The root of the Zingiber Officinale plant, it is consumed throughout the world as both a medicine and a spice.
+Ginger Root – The root of the Zingiber Officinale plant is consumed worldwide as both a medicine and a spice.
 Ginger cultivation began in South Asia and has since spread to East Africa and the Caribbean.
 It has long been used for digestive problems and nausea, specifically motion sickness, heartburn, bloating, flatulence, and gastrointestinal problems.
 It is also a known remedy for colicirritable bowelloss of appetitechillscoldflupoor circulationmenstrual cramps, stomach cramps, feverheadache, toothache, cough, and bronchitis.
 A powerful anti-inflammatory herb, it has also been used for arthritis, joint problems, rheumatism, and tendonitis.
-It also is reportedly effective in lowering cholesterol and blood pressure and prevention of internal blood clots.
+It also is reportedly effective in lowering cholesterol and blood pressure and preventing internal blood clots.

-Glucomannan – A sugar made from the root of the Konjac Plant, it is a dietary fiber that has been long used in Asia in traditional foods such as noodles and tofu.
-Its known uses in medicinal medicine include the treatment of constipation and Type 2 diabetes, as well as lowering cholesterol and weight loss.
+Glucomannan is a sugar made from the root of the Konjac Plant.
+It is a dietary fiber long used in Asia in traditional foods such as noodles and tofu.
+Its known uses in medicinal medicine include treating constipation and Type 2 diabetes, lowering cholesterol, and weight loss.
 It is not recommended for use by pregnant or breastfeeding women.

 Medicine man with a patient, by Captain Eastman, C. Schussele Lithograph.

 Goldenrod – Officially called Solidago Canadensis or Solidago Virgaurea, Goldenrod has long been used topically for wound healing.
-It has also been used to treat tuberculosis, diabetes, enlargement of the liver, gout, hemorrhoids, internal bleeding, asthmaarthritiscoldsflukidney stones, bladder, and urinary inflammationallergies, laryngitis, and sore throat, mouth ulcers, cuts, and abrasions.
-It has the ability to fight off infection because it has both antimicrobial and anti-inflammatory elements.
+It has also been used to treat tuberculosis, diabetes, enlargement of the liver, gout, hemorrhoids, internal bleeding, asthmaarthritiscoldsflukidney stones, bladder and urinary inflammationallergies, laryngitis, sore throat, mouth ulcers, cuts, and abrasions.
+It can fight off infection because it has both antimicrobial and anti-inflammatory elements.

 Goldenseal – Officially known as Hydrastis Canadensis, this herb of the Buttercup family is also known as Yellow Root, Orange Root, Puccoon, Ground Raspberry, and Wild Curcuma.
 Native to southeastern Canada and the northeastern United States, it was traditionally used by Native Americans to treat skin disorders, digestive problems, liver conditions, diarrhea, as a stimulant, and for eye irritations.
-The Cherokee were also known to have pounded the large rootstock with bear fat and smeared it on their bodies as insect repellent.
+The Cherokee were also known to have pounded the large rootstock with bear fat and smeared it on their bodies as an insect repellent.
 The herb was introduced to early colonists for medical use by the Iroquois.
-It has also been used for infections of the mucus membranes, including the mouth, sinuses, throat, intestines, stomach, urinary tract, and vagina, as well as for minor wound healing, coldsflubladder infections, and sinus and chest congestion.
-Goldenseal should not be taken by pregnant women.
+It has also been used for infections of the mucus membranes, including the mouth, sinuses, throat, intestines, stomach, urinary tract, and vagina, minor wound healing, coldsflubladder infections, and sinus and chest congestion.
+Pregnant women should not take goldenseal.

 Green Hellebore – See Hellebore

-Green Tea – Made solely with the leaves of Camellia Sinensis, Green Tea originates from China and has long been associated with Asian cultures, though it has become more widespread in the West.
-It has been consumed throughout the ages in India, China, Japan, and Thailand, where it has long been used as a stimulant, a diuretic, to control bleeding, heal wounds, improve heart health, treat flatulence, promote digestion, regulate blood sugar, and improve mental processes.
+Green Tea – Made solely with the leaves of Camellia Sinensis, Green Tea originates from China and has long been associated with Asian cultures.
+However, it has become more widespread in the West.
+It has been consumed throughout the ages in India, China, Japan, and Thailand, where it has long been used as a stimulant and a diuretic to control bleeding, heal wounds, improve heart health, treat flatulence, promote digestion, regulate blood sugar, and improve mental processes.
 More recently, it has been used to lower cholesterol, promote weight loss, and treat cancerdiabetes, inflammatory bowel disease, and liver disease.
-It may also be useful in inflammatory diseases, such as arthritis, as well as treating colds and flu.
+It may also be helpful in inflammatory diseases, such as arthritis, and treating colds and flu.

-Grapefruit – A subtropical citrus tree grown throughout the world, it is known for its bitter fruit.
-Not only is it known as an excellent source of many nutrients that contribute to a healthy diet, but its seeds, pulp, and inner rind have also been found to be helpful in fighting both bacterial and fungal infections.
-A good source of vitamin C, grapefruit also contains beneficial antioxidants, and evidence shows it can help lower cholesterol, can prevent kidney stones, and protect against colon cancer.
-The vitamins and nutrients found in grapefruit peel have been used to settle stomach aches.
-Grapefruit seed extracts have been utilized as a preventative when people travel to places where the water is questionable.
+Grapefruit – A subtropical citrus tree grown worldwide, known for its bitter fruit.
+Not only is it known as an excellent source of many nutrients that contribute to a healthy diet, but its seeds, pulp, and inner rind have also been found to help fight bacterial and fungal infections.
+A good source of vitamin C, grapefruit also contains beneficial antioxidants, and evidence shows it can help lower cholesterol, prevent kidney stones, and protect against colon cancer.
+The vitamins and nutrients in grapefruit peel have been used to settle stomach aches.
+Grapefruit seed extracts have been utilized as a preventative when people travel where the water is questionable.
 It also has a cleansing effect on the kidneys, is said to help reduce obesity, and has been used to treat muscle fatigue, stiffness, acne, fluid retention, increase circulation, and as an antiseptic and astringent.

-Greenbriar – Officially known as Smilax Bona-Nox, it is a member of the larger Smilax family of more than 300 species.
-Also known by several other names such as Bullbriar, Catbriar, Horsebriar, Prickly-ivys, and Pull Out a Sticker to the Cherokee, it grows in temperate zones, tropics, and subtropics worldwide.
-The flowering plants, many of which are woody and/or thorny, its root has often been used as a diuretic, the treatment of dropsy, urinary complaints, and as a blood purifier.
-Tea made from the roots has been used to help the expelling of afterbirth and as a general tonic for the treatment of rheumatism and stomach problems.
+Greenbriar – Officially known as Smilax Bona-Nox, it is a member of the more prominent Smilax family of more than 300 species.
+Also known by several other names such as Bullbriar, Catbriar, Horsebriar, Prickly-ivy, and Pull Out a Sticker to the Cherokee, it grows in temperate zones, tropics, and subtropics worldwide.
+The flowering plants, many of which are woody and/or thorny, have often been used as a diuretic, to treat dropsy and urinary complaints, and as a blood purifier.
+Tea made from the roots has been used to help the expelling of afterbirth and as a general tonic for treating rheumatism and stomach problems.
 Stem prickles were often rubbed on the skin as a counter-irritant to relieve localized pains, muscle cramps, and twitching, and poultices and salves were made from the leaves and bark for application on minor sores, boilsburns, and arthritis.
-Sarsaparilla is also a member of the larger Smilax family.
+Sarsaparilla is also a member of the more prominent Smilax family.

-Guarana – A climbing plant native to the Amazon Basin, it contains caffeine and is generally used as a mild stimulant.
-Other uses over the years include treating headache, mild depression, chronic diarrheafatiguearthritisurinary tract irritation.
-Similar to coffee, it stimulates the nervous system, boosts energy, increases metabolism, and reduces hunger.
+Guarana – A climbing plant native to the Amazon Basin, contains caffeine and is generally used as a mild stimulant.
+Other uses over the years include treating headaches, mild depression, chronic diarrheafatiguearthritis, and urinary tract irritation.
+Like coffee, it stimulates the nervous system, boosts energy, increases metabolism, and reduces hunger.
 Traditionally, it was also used to prevent malaria and dysentery and as an aphrodisiac.

 Gymnema Sylvestre – An herb native to the tropical forests of India, it has been used there as a natural treatment for diabetes for nearly 2,000 years.
 Also called Cowplant, the whole plant is used in decoctions to control blood sugar, reduce cholesterol, and treat snake bites, malaria, digestive problems, constipationcoughfever, and urinary conditions.